Symbolic Music Generation with Diffusion Models: Results

 To probe the diffusion model's ability to perform post-hoc conditional generation, we remove the middle 32 measures (16 embeddings) and generate new embeddings following Algorithm~\ref{alg:infilling} by conditioning on the first and last 8 embeddings.
 As in the unconditional setting, we compare to interpolation and independent samples from the prior.

-Figure~\ref{fig:infilling-example}, visualizes the task by plotting the resulting note sequences for two different examples.
+Figure~\ref{fig:infilling-example} visualizes the task by plotting the resulting note sequences for two different examples.
 Even qualitatively, it is visually apparent that the diffusion model produces notes with a consistency and variance similar to the original data.
 Latent interpolation is very consistent but unrealistically repetitive, and sampling independently from the prior produces a sequence with extremely large variance that is inconsistent in both pitch and duration.

 The quantitative evaluations in Table~\ref{rel-table} back up these observations.
 Similar to the unconditional generation task, the diffusion model outperforms the baselines in both consistency and variance similarity.
-We do not include the autoregressive baseline because it is not able to condition on the final 8 embeddings.
+We do not include the autoregressive baseline because it is unable to condition on the final 8 embeddings.